 On 11th June 1782, a Spanish shell exploded in the expense magazine of Princess Anne’s Battery, causing a substantial explosion and killing 19 men.
 The Spanish turned out, with drums beating and their fire was redoubled, but the Gibraltar garrison also turned out.
 Nothing further happened and the battery was quickly back in action.

-The Battering Ships came to be known as ‘junk ships’, because they were being cased with heavy rope cables, referred to as ‘junk’, that would be resistant to shot and, when soaked, also to fire.
+The Battering Ships came to be known as ‘junk ships’, because they were being cased with heavy rope cables, referred to as ‘junk’, that would be resistant to shot and, when soaked with water, also to fire.

 In May 1782, Eliott was inspecting the batteries on the North Face with Colonel Green and their staff, when Eliott said that he would give 1,000 dollars to anyone who came up with an idea for building batteries on the North Face, that could enfilade the Spanish lines.
 It is said that Sergeant Major Ince of the Artificers proposed the excavating of galleries in the rock.

-The Spanish were pushing ahead with the preparations for the assault.
-Special landing craft were being prepared, with hinged bridges to assist in putting troops ashore, once the defending guns were destroyed by the fire from the heavy guns on the Battering Ships, now strengthened with a seven-foot thickness of timber and other material on their exposed sides.
+The Spanish pushed ahead with the preparations for the assault.
+Special landing craft were prepared, with hinged bridges to assist in putting troops ashore, once the defending guns were destroyed by the fire from the heavy guns on the Battering Ships, now strengthened with a seven-foot thickness of timber and other material on their exposed sides.

-More men were working on the siege works, advancing down the isthmus towards the North Face.
+More men were working on the siege works, progressing down the isthmus towards the North Face.

 On 16th August 1782, the Gibraltar garrison was amazed to find that thousands of Spanish workmen had, during the night, built a 500-yard-long entrenched embrasure across the isthmus.
 This work was then used as cover for the building of three new batteries.